 When you get a long-term supply of drugs, your cost sharing may be lower.
-The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
-(Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
+The plan offers two ways to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's "Drug List."(Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)

-- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs at a lower cost-sharing amount.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs cost-sharing amount.
 Other retail pharmacies may not agree to the lower cost-sharing amounts.
 In this case you will be responsible for the difference in price.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Customer Service for more information. - 2.
 You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.